 I wrote a long blog post 4 years ago about clipping dogs short for the summer -especially so-called double coated breeds. (https://wordpress.com/post/theeducatedgroomer.com/4)

-It took me one year to put it all together and it has had almost 100 000 views just past its 4th anniversary.
+It took me one year to put it all together and it has had over 100 000 views just past its 4th anniversary.

 I never thought it would get that popular, my main goal was to have a page to refer to in discussions about the subject.